Morse Code Day!

 Morse Code Commemorative Coin

-You can put this in your pocket and use it as a reference for both sending and receiving Morse code.
+Keep this with you and use it as a reference for both sending and receiving Morse code.
 A Mouth Fruit fan has one.

 View on Amazon